MS-Jahan/Messenger-Bulk-Message-Sender/README.md

 ## Installation
 1. Install [Python3](https://www.python.org/download/releases/3.0/) in your machine.
 2. Install `selenium`for python3 using pip.
 It is usually done from cmd or terminal.
 Command: `pip3 install selenium`
 3. Download [chromedriver](https://chromedriver.chromium.org/downloads).
 Check your browser version and the chromedriver version.
 Extract the downloaded zip.
 Copy the file in the same directory of `main.py` file.
-If you are on Windows, put an extra `.exe` after `./chromedriver` in both `authenticate.py` and `main.py` file at line 10 (like `"./chromedriver.exe"`).
+If you are on Windows, put an extra `.exe` after `chromedriver` and remove `./` part in both `authenticate.py` and `main.py` file at line 10 (like `"chromedriver.exe"`).
 4. Now read from **Step 1** again and check if everything is done properly! 😉

 ## Usage